erizov/Professor/semester_3/lecture_16_advanced_ml/random_forest/README.md

 4. Implement Random Forest from scratch using only the function signature
 5. Modify Random Forest to handle edge cases (empty input, single element, etc.)
-6. Add logging to track the algorithm's execution steps
+6. Add logging to track the approach's execution steps

 ### Level 3: Optimization (Advanced)